Nacajuca: Chontal Maya

-Geography and environment
+Geography

 The territory is flat with an elevation of about ten meters above sea level.
 There are no notable hills.
 Its low terrain makes it very vulnerable to flooding.
 During the 2007 floods, which affected 80% of the state with a million people affected, the city of Nacajuca and other communities on higher ground became affected.
 With roads washed out, small boats were used.
 This flood affected the entire municipality and destroyed or damaged many of the homes.
 Flooding from the Samaria River affected Chontal communities such as Guácimo, Pastal, Chcozapote, Guatacalca and Oxiacaque in the municipality in October 2011.
 Residents here blame the flood on discharge from the Peñitas Dam.
 Twenty five percent of the state's fresh water passes through the municipality.
 It has a large amount of surface water in the form of rivers, streams and lakes.
 The most important rivers include Carrizal, Samaria, Cunduacán, Nacajuca, González, Calzada, San Cipriano and Jahuactal, and the important lakes are Cantemó, La Ramada, Desagüe and Pucté.

+Climate

 The climate is hot and humid with abundant rain year round, especially in the summer.
 The average annual temperature is 26.4C.
 Highest temperatures occur in May with an average of 30.8C and low temperatures generally occur in January with an average of 22.4C.
 The highest and lowest temperatures ever recorded are 44C and 12C respectively.

 Average annual rainfall for the area is 1707.2mm with September accounting for most of the precipitation at an average of 735.8mm.
 The driest month is April with 251.2mm.
 Average annual relative humidity ranges from 78% in May and June to 85% in January and February.
-The windiest months are November and December with speeds of up to 32 km/hr.
-In June and July, average wind speed is 20 km/hr.
+The windiest months are November and December with speeds of up to 32 km/h.
+In June and July, average wind speed is 20 km/h.

+Flora and fauna

 The dominant ecosystem in the municipality is wetland with a wide variety of flora and fauna.
 However, this ecosystem has been badly degraded by overexploitation.
 In addition, there are some areas with lakes, grassland and forests.
 The little forest area has also been seriously threatened by over –logging for tropical hardwoods and clearing for pasture.
 The main fauna of the area include rabbits, opossums, armadillos, caiman crocodiles, pejelagarto, coral snakes, iguanas and more, all of which are considered threatened.